2009 Green Bay Packers season: Week 2: vs. Cincinnati Bengals

 After the half, the Bengals offense took to the field first but was forced to punt.
 The Packers responded by moving the ball quite efficiently, but their drive came to an end when Ryan Grant fumbled after pulling in a short Aaron Rodgers pass.
 The Bengals then managed to capitalize on the Packers first turn over of the season by putting together a 12-play, 62-yard drive capped by another Carson Palmer touchdown pass, this time to wide receiver Chad Ochocinco.
 After the touchdown, Ochocinco ran behind the endzone looking for a place to Lambeau Leap finally settling for a group of Bengals fans in the right corner of the endzone.
 Both teams exchanged possession without scoring through the end of the third quarter.

 With both teams unable to score into the fourth quarter, the Bengals finally converted a field goal with 2 minutes left in game. to take a 31–21 lead.
 After the field goal, the Packers took over and managed to get the ball into field goal range in which Packers coach decided to kick the field goal to decrease the lead to 7 needing an onside kick recovery to tie the game anyway.
 The Mason Crosby kick was successful and the Packers special teams unit then lined up in the onside kick formation.
 Mason Crosby kicked the ball the right side and the ball hopped right to Packers corner back Tramon Williams for the recovery.
 With 45 seconds remaining, The Packers offense took the field with no timeouts.
 Rodgers then completed a couple of passes and moved the ball past midfield with 16 seconds remaining.
 Rodgers then completed a 25-yard strike to Donald Driver in the center of the field for 25 yards down to the Bengals 10-yard line.
 Hurrying down field the Packers snapped the ball with 1 second remaining but the Packers were flagged for a false start.
 With the penalty the remaining time was run off the clock and the game ended.

-What could have been a memorable comeback ended in defeat with the Packers suffering their first loss of the season 31–24 to bring their record to 1–1.
-This was the first time the Packers had lost to the Bengals at home.
+What could have been a memorable comeback instead ended in defeat, as the Packers suffered their first loss of the season, falling 31–24 to drop to 1–1.
+The result also marked the first time the Packers had lost to the Bengals at home.

 During the contest, Packers starting safety Nick Collins injured his shoulder and veteran starting left tackle Chad Clifton injured his ankle.